Chicago Distracted Driving Accident Lawyers

 Distracted driving is more than just driving while using a hand-held device.
-Whenever a driver diverts their focus away from the road and onto another action, or when they remove their hands from the wheel, this means that the driver is engaging in distracted driving.
-It only takes a second of distractions for a serious or fatal accident to occur.
+Whenever a driver diverts their focus away from the road or removes their hands from the wheel, this is considered to be distracted driving.
+It only takes a second-long distraction for a serious or fatal accident to occur.

 - Texting and reading texts

 - Reading a newspaper, map, or book

 While these activities can be able classified as distracted driving by an insurance adjuster or personal injury attorney, currently the only activities banned by law are talking on the phone and texting while driving.
 Illinois law also prohibits cell phone use while driving in a school zone or a highway construction zone.

 Current Illinois legislation bans the use of all hand-held devices while driving; this law includes a ban on texting and driving.
 But more complex than that.
 Drivers under the age of 19 are strictly prohibited from using cell phones, hands-free or not, while driving.
 The only exception is in an emergency situation.

 All drivers, regardless of age, are prohibited from using a cell phone in any capacity while driving: